abbyy721/Data_Analysis_Portfolio/README.md

 📄 README.md # Overview of this project

-yaml

----

 ## ✍️ Notes

-- Practiced along with YouTube tutorial series on BigQuery
+- Practiced while following a YouTube tutorial series on SQL for BigQuery
-- Dataset: Custom-created dataset on my Google BigQuery project
+- Dataset: Custom-created dataset uploaded to my own Google BigQuery project
-- Purpose: For learning, reviewing, and portfolio tracking
+- Purpose: To deepen understanding of SQL and BigQuery through hands-on exercises